 Because of the many changes the stress response brings about, behaving apprehensively stresses the body.

 Part of these changes include tightening the body’s muscles so that they are more resilient to damage.
 This can include the muscles in the neck, back, and shoulders.

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes.
 When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering.
 This can result in the body remaining in a semi emergency readiness state, which we call stress-response hyperstimulation since stress hormones are stimulants.
 A body that becomes stress-response hyperstimulated can exhibit similar sensations and symptoms to that of an active stress response.
-Persistent neck, back, and shoulder tension is an example of how the body can respond when overly stressed.
+Persistent neck, back, and shoulder tension is an example of how the body can respond when chronically stressed.